MarcDrei/JCramReid/README.md

 - 👋 Hi, I’m @MarcDrei
-- 👀 I’m interested in Learning IT Related things but not into coding hehe
+- 👀 I’m interested in Learning IT Related things..
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Python and Other
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me -

 <!---
 MarcDrei/MarcDrei is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.